tol-is/tailwind-compositor/readme.md

 <p class="font-sans-400i" />
 ```

-##### Baseline Type
+##### Baseline Typography

 -   Default Baseline Style : `text-{type_scale_index}/{leading_baseline_units}`

-Baseline utilities, crop the white-space of text blocks, but round to the upper multiple of baseline row height and realign the glyph's baseline to the bottom of the bounding box.
+Baseline utilities, trim the white-space of text blocks, from the baseline, to the nearest baseline-grid row above the cap-height.

 ```